Expanding State Park Programming in Niagara Falls

 - Announcement by Governor Cuomo of full State funding ($42M) for the removal of a two-mile expressway segment of the former Robert Moses Parkway/Niagara Scenic Parkway along the Niagara Gorge rim between Niagara Falls State Park and Whirlpool/DeVeaux Woods State Parks (to be completed early 2020).

-USAN, in partnership with the New York State Office of Parks, Recreation and Historic Preservation (NYS Parks) and the New York Power Authority (NYPA), has issued a Request for Proposals (RFP) for a qualified master licensee to establish, operate and maintain a program of outdoor recreation activities and associated capital/real estate facilities within four State Parks and on New York State-owned open space and land along roughly 11 miles of waterfront on the Upper and Lower Niagara River in Niagara Falls, N.Y.
-Proposals are due to USAN by 2 p.m. on September 15, 2017.
-RFP is available here.
+USAN, in partnership with the New York State Office of Parks, Recreation and Historic Preservation (NYS Parks) and the New York Power Authority (NYPA), issued a Request for Proposals (RFP) for a qualified master licensee to establish, operate and maintain a program of outdoor recreation activities and associated capital/real estate facilities within four State Parks and on New York State-owned open space and land along roughly 11 miles of waterfront on the Upper and Lower Niagara River in Niagara Falls, N.Y.
+Proposals were due to USAN on September 15, 2017 and are currently under review.

 Niagara Falls attracts millions of visitors every year and by improving recreational activities in the area, New York State is supporting this vital tourism industry by continuing to grow the local economy.
 This exciting new programming will be designed to increase the number of visitors and boost the tourism economy of the City of Niagara Falls by extending the stays of visitors.